lwilletts/mpvc/README.md

  (cd mpvc; extras/mpvc-installer config-user)
  # check ~/.config/mpvc/mpvc.conf to suit your needs

- # running mpvc for first time can show some warnings:
+ # Running mpvc for first time can show some warnings:
- # (output) Warning: .config/mpvc/mpvc.conf not found, see docs/mpvc.conf
+ #   Warning: .config/mpvc/mpvc.conf not found, see docs/mpvc.conf
  # mpvc-installer config-user sets the default user config
  mpvc-installer config-user

- # Another common warning is
+ # Another common warning is when running mpvc:
- # (mpvc output) mpvc: Error: No files added to mpvsocket0
+ #   mpvc: Error: No files added to mpvsocket0
  # lets fix that by adding some music files to play
  mpvc